-Should you decide to become a whistleblower and have questions about what to know about whistleblowing and retaliation, always hire a whistleblower attorney Los Angeles trusts from Mann Elias.
+Should you decide to become a whistleblower and have questions about what to know about whistleblowing and retaliation, always hire an informant retaliation attorney in Los Angeles from Mann & Elias.
 In general, these laws provide protection to employees who come forward with allegations against employers regarding violations of environmental laws, discrimination law, health and safety practices, and other related areas.

 Are There Differences between Retaliation and Whistleblowing Claims?

 Yes.
 When filing a whistleblower claim against an employer, these focus on illegal actions you believe an employer has taken that will harm the public.
 In a retaliation claim, the focus is on actions directed at you by your employer, such as a demotion, salary cut, or firing.
-To better understand these claims, obtain whistleblower legal representation Los Angeles trusts by hiring attorneys at Mann Elias.
+To better understand these claims, obtain legal representation by hiring one of our trusted attorneys.

 What are the Most Common Anti-Retaliation Claims?

 These vary greatly, depending on the specific actions you are reporting.
 In most cases, employees will seek protection from retaliation under such laws as the False Claims Act, Dodd-Frank, the First Amendment of the U.S. Constitution, and other state and federal laws.